 - Consulting and Preparation services by: Giselle Ugarte; Stephanie Butler Consulting; Sarah Wall-Beckman; Legacy Group

-- National Wardrobe Allowances by The Pageant Shop and Regalia Magnificent Apparel
+- National Wardrobe Allowances by The Pageant Shop and Regalia Magnificent Apparel and

 - MMNOT Jacket & Leggings courtesy of Pro Biz Sports